Doris Satterfield

 Doris L. Satterfield [Sadie] (July 27, 1926 – November 4, 1993) was a left and center fielder who played from through in the All-American Girls Professional Baseball League (AAGPBL).
 She batted and threw right-handed.

-A three-time All-Star, Doris Satterfield established herself as one of the most feared hitters in the All-American Girls Professional Baseball League in a span of eight years.
+A three-time All-Star, Doris Satterfield established herself as one of the most dominant hitters in the All-American Girls Professional Baseball League during her career.
 A member of three champion teams, she ranks seventh in the all-time list with runs batted in and eleventh with a .271 batting average.
-In addition, she provided a stellar defense at outfield combined with a good and secure throwing arm.
+She was also noted as providing a solid defense at outfield combined with a good and secure throwing arm.

 Early life

 Born in Belmont, North Carolina, Satterfield started playing softball by the age of eleven.
 She joined the city league at age fifteen, and for three years took part in the National Softball Tournament held at Detroit, Michigan.
 She was noticed by scouts for the AAGPBL and offered a contract, but she decided to finish school first and earned a Bachelor of Science in Nursing degree.